shawaksharma/import-from/README.md

-# Import from Twitter
+# Import From (Anywhere)

-Host and import your python functions from Twitter!
+This module allows you to import python modules from anywhere!

+**It's early days.
+Help out by submitting a pull request!**

+### Currently supported hosts:

+- Twitter

 (*Disclaimer: This is not a serious project, just a bit of fun.*)